Retired general faces rape charges in Virginia following dismissal of Army case

 A retired Army general has been indicted on charges of rape in Virginia, seven months after a judge dismissed related charges in the military justice system because the statute of limitations in that case had changed.

-James J. Grazioplene, 69, of Gainesville, Va., faces multiple counts in Prince William Circuit Court, according to court records.
-He is due in court this week and had not entered a plea as of Monday morning.
-A lawyer for Grazioplene, Thomas Pavlinic of Annapolis, Md., acknowledged a forthcoming court appearance in a phone call, but otherwise declined to comment.
+James J. Grazioplene, 69, faces multiple counts in Prince William Circuit Court, according to court records.
+Authorities said the alleged attacks occurred between Aug.
+1, 1987, and May 1, 1988.

+Grazioplene was arrested Friday at his home in Gainesville, Va., booked and arraigned Monday morning.
+His attorney, Thomas Pavlinic of Annapolis, acknowledged a court appearance and said his client says he’s not guilty, but otherwise declined to comment.

-It is the latest chapter in legal troubles for the retired two-star officer, who was charged by the Army last year with rape following an Army investigation dating back to early 2015.
+It is the latest chapter in legal troubles for the retired two-star officer, who was charged by the Army last year with rape after an Army investigation dating back to early 2015.

 Military officials prepared to court-martial Grazioplene this year rather than passing on the decades-old case.
 The U.S. military has prosecuted a general on felony charges just a handful of times in modern times.